 LTT can only be charged on “land in Wales”.

 Land in Wales does not include land below the low water mark.
 It does however include jetties, piers and similar structures where one end is attached to land in Wales.
 It also includes land underwater above the low water mark, for example lakes and rivers.

 However, depending on the facts, it may be that LTT would be due in relation to a purchase or lease of the land on which the static caravan sits.
-If, in buying the static caravan, the taxpayer also enters into a lease of a piece of land for a term of years, or buys the piece of land, those transactions may be subject to LTT.
+If, in buying the static caravan, the taxpayer also enters into a lease of a piece of land, or buys the piece of land, those transactions may be subject to LTT.
 If the right to use the land for the static caravan is agreed through a licence, it is unlikely that this would be subject to LTT.